riverrun/phauxth/UPGRADE_GUIDE.md

 # Upgrading to Phauxth from Openmaize

 This document shows the changes you need to make when upgrading from Openmaize to Phauxth.
-For more information, see the each module's documentation.
+For more information, see each module's documentation.

 ## Changes

 ### Interaction with the database

+Instead of setting a default repo and user schema, Phauxth now uses the user `Accounts` module, which is new in Phoenix 1.3.

-The repo and user schema is set in the `opts` argument for the Plugs and verify/2 functions.
+The default Accounts (:user_data) is set in the `opts` argument for the Plugs, and it is the second argument in the verify/3 functions.

-The default repo is MyApp.Repo and the default user_schema is MyApp.Accounts.User
+The default is MyApp.Accounts.

 ### Plugs